viveris/LoCod/README.md

     FPGA(acc1, &param_acc_1, &result_acc_1, 1);
 ```

 Results cannot be retrieved directly.
 In other words, the result pointer is not directly modified with the execution result.
 To retrieve the result, we need to call another function of the API, **wait_accelerator**.
 This function takes two arguments.
-The first is a pointer of result argument type (the same pointer that the one passed to the FPGA macro), and the second is the accelerator number from which we want to restrive the results (here also the same nomber than the one passed to the FPGA macro).
+The first is a pointer of result argument type (the same pointer that the one passed to the FPGA macro), and the second is the accelerator number from which we want to restrive the results (here also the same number than the one passed to the FPGA macro).
 This functions waits until the accelerator has finished, then copies the accelerator outputs to the result pointer.

 Here is the code to retreve results from our two hardware accelerators example:
 ```c